pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 # Homeopathy and Other Species

 Some swear by homeopathy; others dismist it as pseudoscience.
-But there are people in the intersection, whi are supporters of science and scientific institutions, but also believe in and apply homeopathy in their daily lives.
+But there are people in the intersection, who are supporters of science and scientific institutions, but also believe in and apply homeopathy in their daily lives.
-How can one harbor both positions without feeling any internal conflict?
+How can one hold both positions without feeling any internal conflict?

-If you are unmoved by this question, you might think it is obvious that humans hold contradictory beliefs.
+Usual responses might be that homeopathy is in fact theoretically and empirically valid and it is just a matter of not have been integrated into mainstream science yet.
+Actualy, in many countries, homeopathy is part of mainstream medical practice, often being suggested as treatment alongside standard scientific options.
+I personally think this explains the majority of people holding both positions together.
+However, we would still need to explain how would people still hold on to their homeopathy belief even in the face of evidence from respected scientific institutions and general understanding of current scientific knowledge.
+We might just dismiss this as assuming that that humans can hold contradictory beliefs and that's it.
 Ok, but we do not think it is raining _and_ that the sky is clear.
-So, the interesting point is how can our minds hold seemingly contradictory beliefs, such as being pro-science and a believer in homeopathy.
+So, the interesting point is how can our minds hold on to seemingly contradictory beliefs, such as being pro-science and a believer in homeopathy.
 Is it just because these beliefs are more complex, and that two complex things can never be in complete direct conflict?
 Or is there something more to it?

 Perhaps we’ve been thinking about beliefs too narrowly.
 We often assume that beliefs are either true or false, supported by evidence or not, and that those which don’t measure up should naturally fall away.
 But this view oversimplifies how our minds actually work.
 What if, instead of imagining the mind as belief machine, we thought of it as a kind of ecosystem?
 In this mental ecosystem, ideas behave like species.
 Some are robust and thrive through direct competition.
 Others are more delicate, finding sheltered niches where they persist without having to face the scrutiny of logic or evidence.